-Keeping It Sustainable: The Spirits Doing Good Things For The Planet
+Keeping It Sustainable: The Spirits Doing Good For The Planet

 Neptune Rum

-This guys behind these Barbados and Caribbean rums have combined the finest natural ingredients, centuries-old distillation methods and tropical aging to create what is one of the most awarded rums on the planet.
-And speaking of the planet, sales of every bottle of Neptune Rum generates some pretty vital funds for projects that prevent, clean-up and restore the earths oceans.
-From helping to fund the placement of Seabins (those cool sink-hole style bins that flat on the sea's surface and suck in all the rogue plastics and rubbish floating there) to supporting Surfers Against Sewage who help keep the UK beaches clean - they're all about raising awareness.
-Ya can't name a rum after the god of the ocean and not vow to help protect it, after all.
+The crew behind this brand have combined the finest natural ingredients, centuries-old distillation methods and tropical ageing to create truly next-level Caribbean and Barbados rums.
+And speaking of the planet, sales of every bottle of Neptune Rum generate some pretty vital funds for projects that prevent, clean up and restore the Earth's oceans.
+From helping to fund the placement of Seabins (those cool sink-hole style bins that float on the sea's surface and suck in all the rogue plastics and rubbish) to supporting Surfers Against Sewage, which works to keep the UK beaches clean - they're all about raising awareness.
+Ya can't name a rum after the god of the ocean and not vow to protect it, after all.

 neptunerum.com